-The Statement of Accounts summarises the Authority's transactions for the 2017/18 financial year and its position at the year-end of 31 March 2018.
+The Statement of Accounts summarise the Authority's transactions for a financial year and the position at the financial year-end.
 The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015.
 Those Regulations require the Statement of Accounts to be prepared in accordance with proper accounting practices.

-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise Cipfa's Code of Practice on Local Authority Accounting in the United Kingdom, applicable to the financial year, supported by International Financial Reporting Standards (IFRS).